Atrix256/FalcorPathTracer/readme.md

 ## DOF blog post notes

+* get someone to pre-review it!

+* maybe make it cameraright instead of camerafwd?

 !
 TODO: re-tune lens scene settings. re-render pictures at the top of the post.
  * maybe have to compensate FOV / focal length.
 For both pinhole and lens?
  * maybe have neither camera type FOV affected by focal length? write it in post that you are assuming sensor plane gets larger to preserve FOV.